HameedSyed02/Dice-simulator-using-tkinter/README.md

 created by Hameed syed

-NOTE : install modules beforeyou run dice.py tkinter
+NOTE : install modules before you run dice.py tkinter,
-PIL
+PIL,
-random
+random.

 make sure to place images in the same folder of dice.py as to run the program default.